I work with leadership teams at mid-sized companies who are losing time, money, or people to a problem they have already tried to fix but couldn't.

 At the summit of every organization is a spring: the leadership system.
-It is where direction forms and critical decisions are made.
-Everything downstream depends on it.
+It is where direction forms and decisions originate.
+The quality of that source — how clearly authority is defined, how truth travels, how behavior is reinforced — determines the quality of everything that flows downstream.

 The health of the mountain depends on the health of the spring.
-This work focuses on strengthening decision quality at the summit so the organization can carry its own weight.
+This work focuses on that source.

 This is not strategy design.
 It is leadership system design.

-When performance stalls, organizations often introduce new frameworks, workshops, or cultural initiatives.
+When performance stalls, organizations reach for frameworks, workshops, or cultural resets.
 Many are useful.
-But without adjusting decision standards and reinforcement, surface interventions do not hold.
+But without adjusting decision standards and reinforcement, they do not hold.

 Decision quality drives risk exposure.